 Address: SS-01-19, Skypod Square, Persiaran Puchong Jaya Selatan, Bandar Puchong Jaya, 47100 Puchong, Selangor

-Opening hours (during the NRP): Tue – Sun 9AM-5PM (Closed on Mondays)
+Opening hours: Tue – Sun 9AM-5PM (Closed on Mondays)

 3. Walnut – roomy cafe with decadent mains